EnamiYa/EnamiYa/README.md

 - 👋 Hi, I’m Imane
-- 🌱 Python - Racket
+- 🌱 Python - Racket - (a little) HTML CSS
+- Currently trying to get better at programming and learning different technologies while having some fun in the process
 - I’m looking to collaborate on projects that would be valuable practice.

 <!---